microsoft/Tools-for-Health-Data-Anonymization/README.md

 }
 ```

-To generalize string data type using expression for masking.
+To generalize string data type using expression for masking

 ```json
 {